sarinaheshmati/Advanced-Programming-Assignments/Store/README.md

 store.sales_report(startDate, endDate);
 ```

-## License

-Licensed under the MIT License.
-See `LICENSE` for details.

 ## Contributing

 Contributions are welcome!
 Submit a pull request or open an issue for any enhancements or bug fixes.

----

-This `README.md` provides a concise overview of the project and its key components.